FALL or SPRING

 The Form of the City: How are cities designed and how do urban form and architecture shape our destinies?

 Resilient City: How can cities build back better in response to both acute crises and chronic challenges?

 The Just City: What are the ingredients of a just, diverse and equitable society and how do we achieve it?

 City of Memory: How do cities build and rebuild their civic imagination and establish their identity?

 The City of Creativity: How does NYC inspire art and culture; and how do art and culture define NYC?

 WHAT: Project Cycle Topics

-We begin with two weeks of the “Form Follows Function” project cycle, in which we explore the origins and organization of NYC, and learn to navigate and collaborate.
+We begin with 3 weeks of orientation, in which we explore the origins and organization of NYC, and learn to navigate and collaborate.
 This introductory experience orients participants in the city and sets them on the path to master how the city works.
 We explore NYC’s street grid, transportation network and neighborhoods, architecture and monuments, and unique social geography, looking at the city through our “5 Living City Lenses.”